Nest vs. Ecobee and also Lyric and Carrier CôrBy - 10/30/2018

 Will They Work In Your Home?

-Now, some of you may already have a favorite, but a question still has to be answered before you choose between Nest, Lyric, and Ecobee.
+You may already have a favorite, but a question still has to be answered before you choose.
 Will it work in your home?

 Sensing Your Presence and Multi-Room Comfort

-The advantage of having a smart thermostat is that it knows when to fire up the heat and when to dial it down based upon your presence.
-Adding multi-room comfort makes that experience even more enjoyable and also reduces energy waste, one of the main reasons most people want a smart thermostat to begin with.
+The advantage of having a smart thermostat is that it knows when to fire up the heat and when to dial it down based on your presence.
+Adding multi-room comfort makes that experience even more enjoyable and also reduces energy waste, one of the main reasons to purchase a smart thermostat to begin with.